How Long Does it Take RouteNote to Review?

 The music released to streaming services needs to be absolutely yours.

-You cannot release music that has infringes copyright laws.
+You cannot release music that has infringed copyright laws.

 It will not be approved by the staff, and if you try to distribute multiple tracks like this you may get banned indefinitely.